Last updated on July 21st, 2023 at 11:01 am

 Solution: click this link for solution Q13

-14) A body of mass 500 g, initially at rest, is acted upon by a force which causes it to move a distance of 4 m in 2 sec.
+14) A body of mass 500 g, initially at rest, is acted upon by a force that causes it to move a distance of 4 m in 2 sec.
 Calculate the force applied.

 Solution: click this link for solution Q14